towicode/verssa-automation/README.md

 Currently a number of paths and components are hard-coded inside of automation.py, so please be aware if you are forking for your own purposes.

+Also included in this directory is the validation script.
+This validation script handles all subdirectories of the phantom_echoes_MEV1 folder and assigns meta-data upon validation.
+The validation script does not support modules

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.